A sexy short story. A middle aged woman satisfies her longing in the moonlight

 ‘How would you describe me,’ I asked ‘my body shape I mean?’
 I could feel my old, insecure, self creeping back into my body as if it was putting me on like an old, worn cardigan.

 Mark stood behind me I could feel his hands on my waist, his soft penis brushed against the cheeks of my behind.
 He placed his mouth close to my ear and I could feel his warm breath as he whispered, ‘Curvaceous. . . and not only in the moonlight.’

-Note: If you follow or subscribe via WordPress you will miss out on the free book and content
+Note: If you follow or subscribe via WordPress you will miss out on the free content

 What you get

 - Access to subscribers only free stories

 - 3 additional free to read chapters of my serial novels

 - Free access to Secret-Obsessions.com fetish content (Check the box on sign up as this content is more explicit)